 Provide tenants with education, advice and assistance organizing with other tenants to advocate for their rights.

-Present in: Portland, Oregon; Richmond, Virginia; Vancouver, British Colombia;

 Emphasis on Preventative Measures

 Several jurisdictions have been exploring preventative approaches to evictions, recognizing that most existing programs are reactive and intervene only after the eviction process has begun and housing stability is already a under imminent threat.
 Many renter strategies are looking at employment and skill building as an gap that can help increase housing stability by creating more employment opportunities.